vgribov/cv/generic.md

 based on *libdrm* and *EGL* to enable hardware-accelerated video playback on the *i\.MX 8M* platform.

+## Experience with containers, Kubernetes and Go

+I started to use *Docker* at Larch Networks as a lightweight virtual machine to set up clean development environments for different target platforms.
+Working on the *OpenSwitch* ASIC plugin, we used *pytest* and *Docker containers* to create simple network topologies for testing.

+At AERQ, due to some aviation regulations, we containerize all user applications, which can be either web-based or native.
+In-seat displays form a large distributed system, which is split into *K8s clusters* to increase reliability and share hardware resources.
+The whole system is declared as a collection of *K8s resource definitions* and controlled by *K8s controllers*.
+We also deploy some pluggable functionality, which should be available *before* the cluster is set up, as *Systemd portable services*.

+I am working to integrate native applications, which are run as *Systemd containers* and deployed on each in-seat display as *OCI images* by a custom *K8s* controller written in *Go*.
+We use *buildah* and *Yocto* to produce optimized application images and portable services.

 ## Real life experience with networking protocols and Marvell chips ##

 I have been working in networking for more than two and a half years.
 In Larch Networks I worked on creating a security WiFi USB dongle based on TI's Sitara SOC and WL1837MOD.
 I've also participated in developing a FreeRTOS based solution for clever unmanaged switches with Marvell's AlleyCat3, BobCat2 and BobK packet processors inside.
 I've worked both with CPSS library and packet processor registers directly, setting up Multicast groups, VLANs and policies for our customers.
 I've worked on developing an OpenSwitch plugin for BobCat3, implementing access lists, VLAN interfaces, and L3 routing.
 I've developed "from scratch" a DHCPv6 server for Panasonic and ported the FPA library on Aldrin packet processor.